EventStore/documentation/docs/server/kubernetes-operator/v1.6.0/getting-started/installation.md

 - Creates `kurrent-system` and deploys the Operator into it.
 - Deploys CRDs.
 - Applies the Operator license.
-- Populates a new Helm release called `kurrentdb-operator` in the `kurrent` namespace.
+- Populates a new Helm release called `kurrentdb-operator` in the `kurrent-system` namespace.

 *Expected Output*: